STAR: A general interactive framework for FDR control under structural constraints

-Theorem~\ref{thm:main} showed that FDR is controlled no matter how the analyst chooses $\cR_{t+1}$ based on $\cF_t$; however, having a good update rule will be vital to operationalizing STAR in any given context.
-We will focus on the simple case where it is possible to satisfy the constraints in every step, as will be true for all the experiments below.
-Making this restriction, we can describe an update rule in three steps: (1) find all candidate sets of hypotheses that we can peel off from $\cR_t$ without leaving the constraint set $\cK$; (2) compute a score using all the information in $\cF_{t}$ that measures the ``likelihood'' that each candidate set has non-nulls; and (3) delete the candidate set with the worst score.
+In general, we can describe an update rule in three steps: (1) find all candidate sets of hypotheses that we can peel off from $\cR_t$ without leaving the constraint set $\cK$; (2) compute a score using all the information in $\cF_{t}$ that measures the likelihood that each candidate set has non-nulls; and (3) delete the candidate set with the worst score.
 We provide a flowchart in Section \ref{subapp:flowchart} summarizing the pipeline schematically.
 The inclusion of candidate set marks the fundamental difference between \star ~and \adapt ~because the essential candidate sets of the latter are simply all remaining hypotheses while the former operates in a more greedy way.

-For example, suppose that the hypotheses correspond to vertices of a tree and one aims at detecting a subtree of signals.
-Then the deletion candidates are all (hypotheses on) leaf nodes of the subtree given by $\cR_{t}$ because deletion of any leaf node does not change the rooted subtree structure of the rejection set.
+As a concrete example, suppose that the hypotheses correspond to vertices of a tree and one aims at detecting a rooted subtree of signals.
+Then the deletion candidates are all hypotheses on leaf nodes of the subtree given by $\cR_{t}$ because deletion of any leaf node does not change the rooted subtree structure of the rejection set.